 Biological control programs are one of the best, and quite often the only, long-term solution to managing invasive plants and animals.
-In order to be introduced in the state, biological control agents must first be federally approved, and also approved by New York State.
+In order to be introduced in the state, biological control agents must first be federally approved.

 Biocontrol Updates from 2020

 Knotweed Complex Reynoutria japonica, R. sachalinensis, R. x bohemica

 The psyllid Aphalara itadori, a sap-sucking insect native to Japan, is currently the only biocontrol agent for knotweeds.
 A. itadori has been released in the U.K. and Canada, but establishment success has been variable with no obvious impact on Japanese knotweed in the field.
 A. itadori was officially approved for release in the US on March 20th, 2020.
 Field releases in New York (and other states in the US) have occurred in June 2020 to assess performance of A. itadori.
 Due to the difficulties in establishing this species and the limited impact observed, re-distribution efforts will only occur if the species shows promise in field tests.